Catmaniscatlord/MURV/dc-geolocation-intro.md

 We use the second command in our program due to this functionality and then filter away the networks and data we do not want.
-This leaves us with the RSSI value along with the SSID for the AP's that we desire.
+This leaves us with the RSSI value along with the SSID for the APs that we desire.
 Using the Free-space path loss formula (which determines how a signal gets quieter as it passes through free space) and rearranging it, we can achieve a distance in meters using the formula below.